 If you are in crisis and the Counseling Center is closed, please contact Public Safety, 973-408-4444 (emergency number, available 24/7).
 Other crisis numbers include 1-800-273-TALK (8255) or Morristown Medical Center Crisis Intervention (973-540-0100).

 Our staff comprises two full time counseling psychologists who are Ph.D’s, licensed or license eligible (that means will be licensed).
 We also have a part time Ph.D. clinical psychologist on staff.
 In addition, we do have doctoral level interns and practicum students and, at times, volunteer, licensed eligible Ph.D.’s or Psy.D.’s.
-To find out more about our staff, you should go to our professional staff page.
+To find out more about our staff, you should go to our department staff page.

 We have seen students for all kinds of reasons, ranging from academic issues to psychosis.
-Some of the most common reasons are stress, depression, interpersonal conflicts, loneliness and homesickness, inability to start papers or late assignments, deterioration of quality of work, feeling discouraged, lack of motivation, suicidal crisis and other crises, bipolar issues, and alcohol and drug issues.
+Some of the most common reasons are stress, anxiety, depression, interpersonal conflicts, loneliness and homesickness, inability to start papers or late assignments, deterioration of the quality of work, feeling discouraged, lack of motivation, trauma, suicidal crisis and other crises, bipolar issues, and alcohol and drug issues.